pkrishna1801/how-to-train-your-LLM/README.md

-# How to Train Your Dragon (LLM) for Product Recommendation

 In this post, I explain my previous approach for building a product recommendation system using Large Language Models (LLMs), the limitations encountered, and a proposed direction for training a smaller model that can improve performance over time.